-Dana-Farber Cancer Institute: Identification of Therapeutic Targets in Ovarian Cancer
+Dana-Farber Cancer Institute (DFCI): Identification of Therapeutic Targets in Ovarian Cancer

 The goal of this project is to systematically identify and validate therapeutic targets in ovarian cancer by integrating information from cancer genomics and cancer dependencies projects.